Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Introduction

-In some cases (c.f.~\cite{MS1},~\cite{MS2},~\cite[Ch.~II, \S~2.5]{S},~\cite[\S 4 (d)]{Be} and~\cite[\S 3]{Stuhler}), the groups $G_D$ (or $G$-stabilizers of simplices in the affine building which are related with $G_D$) have been directly computed.
+In some cases (cf.~\cite{MS1},~\cite{MS2},~\cite[Ch.~II, \S~2.5]{S},~\cite[\S 4 (d)]{Be} and~\cite[\S 3]{Stuhler}), the groups $G_D$ (or $G$-stabilizers of simplices in the affine building which are related to $G_D$) have been directly computed.
 So, it appears to be more natural to compute directly the $G_D$ than the $U(G_D)$.
 Then, in order to understand the groups $U(G_D)$, in \S~\ref{section fixing} and \S~\ref{section proof of 2.3}, we compare each $G_D$ with its (unique) maximal unipotent subgroup $U(G_D)$.
-In order to do this, in Theorem~\ref{main teo 2}, we find a diagonalizable subgroup of $\mathbf{G}(k)$ that is isomorphic to $G_D/U(G_D)$ and that isomorphic to the direct product of an ``arithmetic bounded torus'' $T$ with a finitely generated free $\mathbb{Z}$-module.
-The group $T$ is finite whenever $\mathbb{F}$ is finite, so that the preceding result describes the decomposition in the torsion and the free part of the abelian group $G_D/U(G_D)$.
-For a principal congruence subgroup $\Gamma$ of $\mathbf{G}(\OS)$, when for instance $\mathbb{F}$ is a finite field and $\mathcal{S} = \{ \p \}$, the application of Theorems~\ref{main teo 1}, \ref{main teo 3} and~\ref{main teo 2} gives in \S~\ref{section examples} that the maximal unipotent subgroups of $\Gamma$ are exactly the stabilizers in $\Gamma$ of chambers of the spherical building.
+Indeed, in Theorem~\ref{main teo 2}, we exhibit a diagonalizable subgroup of $\mathbf{G}(k)$ that is isomorphic to $G_D/U(G_D)$.
+This diagonalizable group decomposes as the direct product of an ``arithmetic bounded torus'' $T$ with a finitely generated free $\mathbb{Z}$-module.
+When $\mathbb{F}$ is finite, the group $T$ is finite.
+Therefore, the preceding result describes the torsion and the free part of the abelian group $G_D/U(G_D)$, which is finitely generated in this case.